Rock Street Journal: History

 Amit Saigal and Sam Eric Lal used to perform in a band called Impact in the 1980s.
 They realized that there was no support system in place for new and upcoming rock musicians and bands in India.
 They only had college fests as platforms.
 According to Sam, "The community was large and strong but very fragmented at the same time.
 When we thought about this, we decided to come up with RSJ which would provide news about rock music anywhere in the country."
+It began as an informal newsletter for bands and grew to become a magazine and events company that nurtured the scene.
+It sponsored college fests, coaxed pubs into hosting bands on certain nights, and organized its own rock festival.
 And thus RSJ was born to bring a sense of community among these struggling musicians, the first issue published from Allahabad in January 1993.
 It was initially planned as subscription-only magazine.
 Amit promoted the magazine in college festivals but only sold a handful of subscriptions at that time.
 The magazine has grown substantially since then, and has a circulation of 1, 42,000 copies per issue.